-This spring has been the most fun yet on this amazing colored pencil journey, with two pieces accepted into the juried show at the prestigious Edmonds Arts Festival in Edmonds, Washington.
+Spring 2018 has been the most fun yet on this amazing colored pencil journey, with two pieces accepted into the juried show at the prestigious Edmonds Arts Festival in Edmonds, Washington.

 I’d just found out about the festival this spring and decided to enter a couple of pieces because the festival is held fairly close to my home.
 So for a first timer, getting into the show was a big deal.
 Krysta nearly had to peel me off the ceiling when I found out my work had been accepted.

 But that wasn’t all.
 On June 11, I discovered that one of my pieces, Wanderlust, won a FIRST PLACE (I just about fainted) at Edmonds, and that came with a nice monetary prize, too.
 I walked around in a dream state for days.

 April was Shaking at The Schack!

 In April, one of my newest pieces, “Wildberries” was accepted for the Schack Art Center’s 21st Annual Juried show.
 The piece was one of 121 chosen for the show from more than 600 entries!